VisFly: An Efficient and Versatile Simulator for Training Vision-based Flight: Methodology

 Here $\mathbf{T}_i$ denotes the moment arm matrix for the rotor $i$.
 To account for control input delay, we introduce the time decay constant $c$ and model it as an exponential process:

-where $\omega_i$ denotes the spinning speed for rotor $i$, and $\omega_i'$, $\omega_i^{des}$ indicate the current and desired states, respectively, the constants $k_2,k_1,k_0$ are thrust coefficients with respect to rotor speeds.
-Based on \cite{lee2010control, 7139420}, we develop three widely-used control methods: individual single-rotor thrusts (SRT), mass-normalized collective thrust and body rates (CTBR), position commands and yaw (PS), and linear velocity commands and yaw (LV).
+where $\omega_i$ denotes the spinning speed for rotor $i$, and $\omega_i'$, $\omega_i^{des}$ indicate the current and desired states, respectively, the constants $k_2,k_1,k_0$ are thrust coefficients with respect to rotor speeds. $\mathbf{f}_i(3)$ is the thrust along $z$-axis of rotors.
+Based on \cite{lee2010control, 7139420}, we develop four widely-used control methods: individual single-rotor thrusts (SRT), mass-normalized collective thrust and body rates (CTBR), position commands and yaw (PS), and linear velocity commands and yaw (LV).
 SRT and CTBR are control inputs for Betaflight, which can be used for training efficient end-to-end policies\cite{Kaufmann2022Benchmark}.
-The minimal simulation time step can be set several times shorter than the control time step, resulting in more precise physics.
-Both the fourth-order Runge-Kutta and Euler methods are supported, providing users the flexibility to choose based on their platform's performance.
+We evaluate the LV and PS controllers with step commands.
+The responses of states shown in \reffig{fig:ctrl}.
+The minimal simulation time step can be set several times shorter than the control time step, achieving more precise physics.
+Both the fourth-order Runge-Kutta and Euler methods are supported, providing users the flexibility to choose according to their platform's performance.